Saturday, 30 January 2016

 Not only does Keyword Planner and SEO play a big part in my increase in fresh audience and my increase in organic search results, creating tutorials people want to see and are encouraged to share is also a big reason behind why tutorials do very well.
 People want to learn how to do things for themselves, rather than just hear about how you've done it yourself, and when you give them a walkthrough and the tools to achieve the best they can, they're more likely to share your content with other people.

-Canva tutorials.
+Take for example my Picmonkey and Canva tutorials.
 A lot of bloggers struggle to create their own graphics with these two programs, and I'm asked quite a bit how I create my blog graphics, so to inform my current followers and teach them how they can easily create graphics just as I do was a really simple way of solving a problem for those interested.
 Both tutorials showed a step-by-step process of the graphic coming together, showing how simple, how quickly and how easily it could be done.
 The entire post is the exact content my current followers and new followers alike are interested in reading, and that's why it brings a fresh audience to my blog on a regular basis.

 2. I put my name, and my content, in front of new eyes